 Closed-end funds, by contrast, are not continuously offered and have a fixed number of shares outstanding.
 There is a one-time initial public offering (IPO), and with limited exceptions, they are closed to new capital after the offering period (hence, “closed”).
 This gives CEFs a relatively stable asset base, which allows them to invest more of their assets without having to hold cash to meet redemptions.

 After the IPO, CEF shares trade on the secondary market, where the price reflects current supply and demand.
-While shares of an open-end fund typically trade at or near its net asset value, a CEF's market price is typically at a discount to its NAV (although premiums are possible).
+While shares of an open-end fund typically trade at or near its net asset value, a CEF's market price is typically at a discount to its NAV, which can be substantial (although premiums are possible).
 It’s important to note that the fund’s NAV can also decrease as a result of investment activities.